 The story ranges far beyond a simple storyline, often using the story to present a real-life context for math.
 For example, in Level 5, the children learn about personal money management, but they also get involved in other activities, such as helping younger children at their church’s Vacation Bible School.
 Stories are used to go beyond math to teach Christian character, love of family, appreciation of God as Creator, life skills, and other topics.
 Unlike other stories created for courses in this fashion, these stories are realistic and engaging.

-The children, their family, and friends are often characters in word problems and lesson presentations as well.
+The children, their family, and friends are often characters in word problems and lesson presentations.
 In the first two courses, review is often in the context of writing a letter to their grandparents or to Hairo and Natalia.
 These “letters” are partly written so that children need to fill in numbers or drawings rather than composing the letters themselves.
 The point of the letters is to provide a brief review of a key concept students have learned.
 Once past Level 2, review is too extensive for the letter-writing format.

 Lessons also incorporate narration, copywork, mental math, drawing, and occasional recipes and projects.
 Copywork at first is just for numbers, but it gradually shifts to include words.
 By Level 5, student copywork consists of material such as a definition of factors and a lengthy explanation for the addition of mixed numbers.